Hamst3r/tha/_boxes/2-tha_news.md

 ---
-title: THA UPDATE
+title: July 08, 2017 Update
 is_box: true  # tells Jekyll that this is a box, don't change
 ---
 Hey!
-Check it out, it's a new website!
-For those of you who post in the Shoutbox, it's down below now.
-There's a [Shoutbox](http://www.hamsteralliance.com#shoutbox) link above this that'll take you down to it.

-There are a lot of new downloads on the right, 500+ tracks, many you've never heard.
-Plus instrumental versions of just about every vocal track too.
-Check 'em out!
+There are a lot of new downloads on the right.
+500+ tracks in the downloads, many you've never heard!
+Plus instrumental versions of just about every vocal track now.
+Some specific additions made July 06th 2017:

+2012 = Fast Forward Instrumental
+2010 = Secrets Demo Version
+2013 = Secrets Instrumental
+2016 = Swindler's Skank Instrumental